 FUEL TANK.
 A tank containing fuel for an engine(s) or appliance.

 FULLWAY VALVE.
-A valve that in the full open position has an opening cross-sectional area equal to a minimum of 85 percent of the cross-sectional area of the connecting pipe.
+A valve that in the full open position has an opening cross-sectional area that is not less than 85 percent of the cross-sectional area of the connecting pipe.

 GLAZING AREA.
 The interior surface area of all glazed fenestration, including the area of sash, curbing or other framing elements, that enclose conditioned space.
 Includes the area of glazed fenestration assemblies in walls bounding conditioned basements.